-On September 4, Governor Cooper moved North Carolina into Phase 2.5 of the three-phase plan to allow more normal activities while still working to “flatten the curve” of COVID-19 infections.
-This new phase does not have the significance for the MST that the transition to Phase 2 did, but there are a few relevant changes.
+On October 2, Governor Cooper moved North Carolina into Phase 3 of the three-phase plan to allow more normal activities while still working to “flatten the curve” of COVID-19 infections.
+As it affects the MST, Phase 3 is the same as Phase 2.5, which began on September 4.

-We’ve updated this page to reflect the Phase 2.5 changes and help keep you safe and the “curve flattened” so that these special places do not close again.
+We’ve updated this page to reflect the Phase 2.5 and 3 changes and help keep you safe and the “curve flattened” so that these special places do not close again.
 As before, the highest priority of Friends of the MST continues to be the health and well-being of our volunteers, staff and users of the MST.

 1. Guidance for Volunteers and Trail Angels